imteekay/logistic-regression/draft.md

 ## Logistic Regression

+The classification prediction should output 0 or 1.
+The sigmoid or logistic function can be used to map all input values to values between 0 and 1

 The logistic function fits the data and build the curve and the algorithm outputs the threshold to separate the labels

 ![](./images/001.png)